 Public accounting firms employ individuals with a bachelor's or master's degree in accounting to prepare and maintain financial documents for the firms' clients.
 Other recipients of undergraduate or graduate accounting degrees work for companies and organizations as staff accountants.

 They are responsible for analyzing their employers' financial information.
 Individuals with associate degrees produce and maintain financial records for businesses and organizations.
 Some accounting graduates work for the government.
 Colleges and universities hire faculty who have doctoral degrees.

 How High School Students Can Prepare for This Major

 High school students can start getting ready to major in accounting before they even begin college.
 Many schools offer accounting classes, and students should take as many of those as possible.
 They should also take economics, finance, math, and computer science.

 What Else You Need to Know

-- Studying accounting at a four-year college or university will lead to a Bachelor's of Science (BS), Bachelor of Science in Business Administration or Bachelor of Business Administration (BBA) Degree.
+- Studying accounting at a four-year college or university will lead to a Bachelor's of Science (BS), Bachelor of Science in Business Administration, or Bachelor of Business Administration (BBA) Degree.

 - There are two different types of associate degree programs in accounting.
 The coursework a student takes to earn an AAS, which stands for Associate in Applied Science, prepares him or her for employment.
-A student who earns an AS, or Associate in Science, is ready to transfer into a bachelor-level program in accounting.
+A student who gets an AS, or Associate in Science, is ready to transfer into a bachelor-level program in accounting.

-- Individuals who want to earn a master's degree can opt for a Master's in Business Administration (MBA) with a concentration in accounting, a Master's of Science Degree in Accounting or a Master's of Science Degree in Taxation.
+- Individuals who want to earn a master's degree can opt for a Master's in Business Administration (MBA) with a concentration in accounting, a Master's of Science Degree in Accounting, or a Master's of Science Degree in Taxation.